 Months ago, a strong Hillary Clinton supporter, Debbie Dingell, the Michigan U.S. Congress Representative, was a voice in the wilderness shouting that Hillary Clinton, would lose the state.
 Representative Dingell was listening to the angst of those in her community who were suffering from the repercussions of the 2008 recession.
 In the end, almost 90,000 residents voted for no one at the top of the ticket.
-These same folks who are not “deplorables,” could easily have won the election for Hillary Clinton if she and the democratic party had listened to her.
+These same folks who are not “deplorables,” could have won the election for Hillary Clinton if she and the democratic party had listened to her.
 While the republican party has been tone deaf to the average Joe, the democratic party is perceived as having taking him for granted.
 But Donald Trump stepped up to the plate, and by talking to him, gave him hope, and thereby, earned his vote.

 Mrs. Hillary Clinton lost this state of Michigan by less than 12,000 votes.
 Other residents of Michigan like Michael Moore, another Hillary Clinton supporter, sounded a similar alarm.
 I personally know someone who passed the Clintons’ a note at a Florida rally via Robby Mook, suggesting that she use the Clinton Foundation towards helping the citizens of Flint, Michigan with their lead poisoned water supply problems.
 The concept was that those reeling from this tragedy which had not been fully addressed after 2 years of governmental bureaucracy, needed a tangible sign that Hillary Clinton and the democratic party truly cared about them and that they were NOT just a photo-op opportunity.